toddbluhm/sinon-bluebird/README.md

 ## API

-API documentation for reference.

 ### Stubs

 **.resolves(value)**

-Returns a resolved bluebird promise with given value
+Returns a resolved bluebird promise with the given value

 **.rejects(value)**